wodrichw/HIVENet/README.md

 # HIVENet

-HIVENet is a research project that tackles Neural Network optomization.
+HIVENets is a research project that tackles Neural Network optomization.
 This prokect uses facial recognition software on a end-node that then informs a centralized node of its findings to be then shared across all other nodes.

 ## Getting Started